 Be Picky with What You Include

 There’s no point wasting words describing job experience from years ago, particularly if its not relevant to your current role.
-Only include skills and experience that significant to the role you want to be in now, rather than one you’ve already had.
+Only include skills and experience that are significant to the role you want to be in now, rather than one you’ve previously had.

 The whole purpose of LinkedIn is to connect with like-minded business people, so don’t be afraid to make the initial move when it comes to the connect button.
-Building your network is a hugely important part of LinkedIn, and business connections you come across could be the thing that gets you the crucial introduction towards a job opportunity.
+Building your network is a hugely important part of LinkedIn and business connections you come across could enable you that very crucial introduction to a job opportunity.

 Having endorsements for skills you’ve added to your profile not only look good, but they add merit to your claims.
 Going through your connections and endorsing those who you genuinely believe harbour the skills they preach on their profile will not only help them, but they’ll likely feel the same about you and return the favour.
 Similar to these are recommendations - written statements by (presumably) former colleagues that will give your profile a vote of confidence, showing you have proven yourself well in past situations.